haitheone123/Simple-Fruit-Detection/README.md

 # **Deep learning Project - RNN/LSTM/GRU on LSA64 Dataset**

 ## Introduction
-This project implements a RNN/LSTM/GRU model on the LSA64 dataset.
+This project feature the implementation of a RNN/LSTM/GRU model on the LSA64 dataset.

 ## Dataset
 The LSA64 dataset consists of images depicting sign language in Argentinian, each labeled with one of 64 categories.
 The dataset is split into training, validation, and test sets for model evaluation.